Find your perfect home

 Property Condition Schedule

-This will only be prepared by us where the property is being ‘Fully Managed’ or under or ‘Let Only’ service.
+This will only be prepared by us where the property is either being ‘Fully Managed’ or under or ‘Let Only’ service with Leonards.

-A detailed inventory and condition schedule of the property, together with service meter readings, usually in DVD format will be prepared and given to you when you sign the tenancy and before you take up occupation.
+A detailed inventory and condition schedule of the property, together with service meter readings, will be prepared and given to you when you sign the tenancy and before you take up occupation.
 You will also be asked to sign a form acknowledging receipt of this, which will also be signed by a member of our lettings team and a copy provided to you.
 It will be your responsibility to check the inventory and condition schedule when you move in to the property.
 It will be used to verify the condition/contents of the property upon vacation and should be kept by you for your own records in a safe place.
-An inventory charge will be payable by you to cover part of this cost upon signing the tenancy the amount payable being detailed in the ‘Tenants Fees’ section.

 Landlord: The landlord will be responsible for insuring the fabric of the building, together with public liability insurance

-Tenant: Accidental damage to landlord’s fixtures and fittings insurance is a mandatory condition of the tenancy agreement.
-The reason for this is to protect both you as the tenant as well as the landlord from any damages that may be caused to the property, or its contents, during the duration of your tenancy.
-As proof that a policy has been obtained, we will need to be provided with a valid insurance certificate prior to signing the tenancy agreement.
-If you continue to reside in the property after expiry of the initial six month term, you will be required to provide your annual renewal documentation.
+Tenant: We recommend you consider taking out accidental damage to landlords fixtures and fittings insurance as part of you taking a tenancy through our agency, together with insurance for your own posessions.
+The reason for this is to protect both you as the tenant as well as the landlord from any damages that may be caused to the property, or its contents, during the period of your occupation.

 Tenant insurance can be obtained from a number of providers.
 Should you need help, Leonards would be happy to provide information from third parties that can provide you with an insurance policy that suits your needs.
-Our preferred insurance provider is HomeLet, you can obtain a no obligation insurance quotation from HomeLet by clicking here.
+You can obtain a no obligation insurance quotation from HomeLet by clicking here.